 Franklin Lakes Trail is a 11.3 mile moderately trafficked out and back trail located near Sequoia National Park, California that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Directions from Lookout Point Entrance: Drive eastward on Mineral King Road to the fork at the end.
 Follow the right side of the fork to the Eagle/Mosquito Parking Area.
 (This is the trailhead for the Eagle Lake Trail.)
 Walk back to the bridge that crosses the river and follow it.
 Turn right on the dirt road that leads to the Mineral King Pack Station.
 Pass the corral and look for the Farewell Gap Trail sign.

 Trail is nice and eazy with AWSOME veiws, however, not many places to camp at the lakes. we hike up Franklin Pass and into Forester Lake.
 Not much farther and a lot more spots to camp.

 My favorite Mineral King hike.
 I'd definitely recommend camping at the first campsite with the bear box.
 It's an easy 5 minute hike to the dam, and then on to the shoreline.

 Nice even accent to Franklin Lakes from the trail, does take a bit of getting used to as it is a 3000 ft gain.
 Lake is a nice Alpine Lake with excellent views back down the canyon and up towards Farewell Gap.
 Late season had few mosquitoes and flies, so very present.
 Easy rest spot before continuing up to the pass and over to Rattlesnake Canyon and up to Lake Forrester.

 I tried earlier in season couldn't make it due the water fall.
 But tried again last week as a day hike and loved it so much that I went back for my first backpacking trip ever it was definitely more difficult with a 30 lb pack but still worth it:)